ctrlcctrlv/python-atd/README.md

 This Python module aims to support all at operations in a safe way.

-After installing with python2 setup.py install, it's recommended to run the tests to make sure at is configured properly.
+After installing with `python setup.py install`, it's recommended to run the tests to make sure at is configured properly.

+Supports Python 2 and Python 3.

 Simple usage example
 ====================